Skip to main content

 Sort laundry

-If you have enough space in your bedroom or laundry room for several laundry baskets, sort laundry as you use it.
-That will help you avoid this step and will also make it easy to tell when it’s time to do a load of laundry.
+If you have enough space in your bedroom or laundry room for several laundry baskets, it will help you avoid this step and will also make it easy to tell when it’s time to do a load of laundry.

 Prepare to wash clothes